ikukonakano/DH110/README.md

 ![LowFidWireflow](https://user-images.githubusercontent.com/56706104/204502100-704dbad8-8ae3-4cd0-bfd9-cd32830c3385.jpeg)

 I conducted user testing with the rudimentary wireframe and wireflow of the low fidelity prototype and I got feedback about the design, and certain key features that I would make sure to properly design or remove due to complexity.

-<iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="800" height="450" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Ffile%2FmOi7jhEjIckWd0VRmQoyX5%2FLow-Fid-Prototype%3Fnode-id%3D0%253A1%26t%3Dk45awUf0eDPvp3jw-1" allowfullscreen></iframe>
+This included assign asterisks on required fields, and changing the criteria question into an short-paragraph section instead of an additive table.

 **Find the full low-fidelity prototype [here](https://ikukonakano.github.io/DH110/Assignment05/)**

 ## High Fidelity Prototype

-Summary statement and link to or an embedded prototype
+Using feedback from the low fidelity prototype testing as well as the graphic design elements I decided on, I began the high fidelity prototype of this project.

 ## Revision History